Career changers, this is your step-by-step guide to becoming a teacher in a NSW public school

 - Decide what type of teacher you would like to become.
 Note: Becoming a teacher of a high-demand subject area would increase your chances of employment in NSW public schools.

 - Find out what teacher education course you will need to complete in order to become the type of teacher you want to be.
 If you have existing tertiary qualifications you may be eligible for course credit and only have to complete a Graduate Diploma in Education or a Master of Teaching over one or two years.
 Note: to teach in NSW public schools, you will need to complete teacher education studies at a recognised Australian teacher education institution.
 Your studies will need to meet the NSW Education Standards Authority (NESA) academic requirements for employment as a teacher.
-The Department has a number of programs on offer whereby future teachers get paid to study to become teachers of high-demand subject areas and in high-demand locations.
+The Department has a number of programs on offer whereby future teachers get paid to study to become teachers of high-demand subject areas and in high-demand metropolitan or rural and remote locations.

 NESA provides additional information on how to get into a postgraduate secondary teaching degree.